-Int6 is a key factor to negatively regulate HIF2a-induced angiogenesis and cell protection.
-The specific siRNA against int6 would be a possible candidate to treat ischemic diseases and cancers.
+Int6 is a key factor to negatively regulate HIF2ainduced angiogenesis and cell protection.
+The specific siRNA against int6 would be a possible candidate for cell therapy to treat emic diseases of heart, brain, lower limb, and degenerative and atrophic diseases.
+Cell Therapy with Ex vivo-siRNA treated Cells